10

 Nobeoka (Miyazaki, Kyushu)

 Early in the morning I left Takachiho by bus.
-My next destination was Miyazaki and the fastest way to go there (unless you have your own / rental car) is to go by bus to Nobeoka and then take a train to Miyazaki.
+My next destination was Miyazaki City and the fastest way to go there (unless you have your own vehicle) is by bus to Nobeoka and then take a train to Miyazaki.

 When I arrived in Nobeoka I didn’t plan to stay there, but I heard taiko drums from far away.